Flutter, an Ideal Framework for Algorithmic Art?

 List<T> shuffle<T>(List<T> items)

-The use of seed is consistent and I think this covers most common distributions.
-It also includes helpers for randomised control flow such as doProportion
+The use of seed is consistent, and I think this covers most common distributions.
+It also includes helpers for randomized control flow, such as doProportion (do a thing this proportion of times) and proportionately when there are a set of cases to pick from randomly.

 Helpers